rust-lang/book/src/ch19-01-unsafe-rust.md

 ### Accessing or Modifying a Mutable Static Variable

-Until now, we’ve not talked about *global variables*, which Rust does support but can be problematic with Rust’s ownership rules.
+In this book, we’ve not yet talked about *global variables*, which Rust does support but can be problematic with Rust’s ownership rules.
 If two threads are accessing the same mutable global variable, it can cause a data race.

 In Rust, global variables are called *static* variables.
 Listing 19-9 shows an